Respect for Human Rights

 Implementation of harassment prevention education

-In FY2023, we continued to conduct harassment prevention training by outside instructors for management-level employees and e-learning for other employees.
-Through specific cases and countermeasures, the training raised employees' awareness of the problem of harassment and their efforts to prevent it.
-We will continue to conduct training sessions to raise awareness among all employees.
+In FY2024, we continued to provide harassment prevention training led by external instructors for all managerial staff.
+For other employees (excluding non-regular staff), we implemented e-learning.
+Both programs were mandatory for all participants.
+Through specific case studies and countermeasures, we reinforced awareness of harassment issues and the importance of prevention.
+We will continue to conduct these trainings to enhance awareness among all employees.

 Respecting Diversity